 As we’ve discussed before, understanding what you’d like your money to do is necessary to get to grips with your finances.
 Once you understand the answer to this question, you’re ready to start setting financial goals.
 Financial goals are stepping stones that will help you achieve your ultimate aim.

-As we discussed here, two ratios can help you keep track of your financial progress.
-Your spending ratio is money that works for you today while your savings ratio is money that will continue to work for you in the future.
-Your goal is to reduce your spending ratio over time in order to improve your savings ratio.
+Two ratios can help you keep track of your financial progress.
+Your spending ratio is money that works for you today, while your savings ratio is money that will continue to work for you in the future.
+Your goal is to reduce your spending ratio over time, in order to improve your savings ratio.
 We discuss this in more detail in a later post in this series.

 You can improve your savings ratio in a number of ways.
 The first is by putting more of your money towards paying off your debts.
 You can also improve your savings ratio by contributing more to both your short-term and long-term savings.
 Short-term savings are for big expenses in the next five years, while long-term savings are designed to help you achieve financial independence.

-In the next three weeks, we’ll discuss how to set financial goals and the common obstacles that prevent us from reaching them.
+In later posts, we’ll discuss how to set financial goals and the common obstacles that prevent us from reaching them.
 Today we’ll discuss a fool-proof debt repayment strategy and some of the common pitfalls that prevent us from successfully settling our debts.

 Goal one: Paying off your debts